A cabaret in New York City's Greenwich Village. Can you spot one of the world's great mathematicians in the crowd?

 As an example, in the “pilot” for this series we had a theme absolutely everyone can identify with, namely “Nothing.”
 K.C.
 Cole read from her recent book on physicists (and others) exploration of the vacuum, Oliver Sacks read from his “A Leg to Stand On,” and Roald Hoffmann read some poems about nothings and somethings.

 For the next show, look on the Cornelia Street Café website.
-A website for Entertaining Science is coming soon.
-Please send a message to firstname.lastname@example.org asking to be added to a monthly mailing list.
-The programs are organized by a cabal loosely headed by Stuart Firestein and Diana Reiss.
+Please send a message to email@example.com asking to be added to a monthly mailing list.
+The programs are organized by Dave Sulzer and Roald Hoffmann.

-We are the hottest cheap ticket in town, so come early.
-Admission is $10.
+We are the hottest cheap ticket in town, so call cafe for reservations and come early.
+Admission is $15.

 See also The Squid's Ear.